high5coin/high5coin/README.md

  - Difficulty retarget every 24 hours.

-For more information, as well as an immediately useable, binary version of the Klondikecoin client sofware, see http://www.klondikecoin.com.
+For more information, as well as an immediately useable, binary version of the High5coin client sofware, see http://www.high5coin.com.

 License
 -------

-Khlondike is released under the terms of the MIT license.
+High5coin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

-KDC Development Process
+HI5 Development Process
 -------------------

 Developers work in their own trees, then submit pull requests when they think